Mark 16.1-9.

 was tasked with taking care of Jesus’s mom. - The other nine?
 Went into hiding.

 But the women, like John, watched everything.
-And Sunday morning they came to Jesus’s sepulcher to put more spices and perfumes on Jesus’s corpse… whereas the boys were still in hiding.
+And Sunday morning some of ’em came to Jesus’s sepulcher to put more spices on Jesus’s corpse… whereas the boys were still in hiding.
 Hence some preachers like to scorn the boys, and praise the women.

-Since the women had taken care of Jesus’s personal needs in his lifetime, of course they’d try to care for him after he died.
+Since the women had taken care of Jesus’s personal needs in his lifetime, of course they’d try to still care for him after he died.
 They may not have had Joseph and Nicodemus’s money, but they could do something.
-So they brought
+So once sabbath ended at sundown on Saturday, the shops opened, and they could buy

 The “young man” and his message.